-Ionized calcium is calcium that is freely flowing in your blood and not attached to proteins.
+Ionized calcium is calcium in your blood that is not attached to proteins.
 It is also called free calcium.

 All cells need calcium in order to work.
 Calcium helps build strong bones and teeth.
-It is important for heart function, and helps with muscle contraction, nerve signaling, and blood clotting.
+It is important for heart function.
+It also helps with muscle contraction, nerve signaling, and blood clotting.

 This article discusses the test used to measure the amount of ionized calcium in blood.

 Your doctor may order this test if you have signs of kidney or parathyroid disease.
-The test may also be done to monitor persons who have already been diagnosed with such diseases.
+The test may also be done to monitor progress and treatment of these diseases.

-Usually, blood tests measure your total calcium level, which looks at both ionized calcium and calcium attached to proteins.
-You may need to have a separate ionized calcium test if you have factors that increase or decrease total calcium levels, such as abnormal blood levels of albumin or immunoglobulins.
+Most of the time, blood tests measure your total calcium level.
+This looks at both ionized calcium and calcium attached to proteins.
+You may need to have a separate ionized calcium test if you have factors that increase or decrease total calcium levels.
+These may include abnormal blood levels of albumin or immunoglobulins.